-In economics, multiplier means, when a factor changes, it influences other economic variables more broadly.
+In economics, a multiplier means that when a factor changes, it influences other economic variables more broadly.
 For example, in a fiscal multiplier, government spending increases X times; it will increase aggregate output more than X times.

 Another example is the money multiplier.
-When the central bank reduces the reserve requirement ratio, say from 10% to 5%, it will multiply the money supply in the economy by 20 = 1/5%.
-So, if the bank lends one rupiah and circulates in the economy, it will become Rp20.
+When the central bank reduces the reserve requirement ratio, say from 10% to 5%, it multiplies the money supply in the economy by 20 = 1/5%.
+So, if the bank lends one rupiah and circulates it in the economy, it will become $20.

 A balanced budget means revenue equals expenditure.
 Because most of the government revenue comes from taxes, many economists write them down as tax revenue equals expenditure.